Structural dissection of hadronic molecules: The $D^{(*)}\bar{K}^{(*)}$ family under QCD light-cone sum rules: Numerical Aspects

 \subsection{Input parameters}

 The numerical evaluation of the magnetic and quadrupole moments within the LCSR framework requires the specification of various input parameters, which are collected in Table~\ref{tab:input_parameters}.
 The photon DAs encode the nonperturbative interaction of the photon with the QCD vacuum and are essential ingredients of the external‑field LCSR.
-Their explicit forms, which involve the parameter $f_{3\gamma}$ listed in the table, are taken from Ref.~\cite{Ball:2002ps}.
+Their explicit forms, which involve the parameter $f_{3\gamma}$ listed in the table, are taken from~\cite{Ball:2002ps}.
+The hadron masses $m_{D^{(*)}\bar{K}^{(*)}}$ together with the corresponding current couplings $\lambda_{D^{(*)}\bar{K}^{(*)}}$ entering Eqs.~(\ref{jmu1})--(\ref{jmu3}) have been determined within the same QCD sum rule framework, employing the identical molecular interpolating currents in Eqs.~(\ref{curr1})--(\ref{curr3}), in~\cite{Chen:2021erj}, ensuring full internal consistency of the present analysis.